amnesica/BelugaProject/doc/UPDATE.md

 8. Check Version of BelugaProject in browser

-	If you don't see the expected (new) version, you have to rebuild the docker-images and containers
+	If you don't see the expected (new) version, clean browser cache and try again.

+   If you have not stopped and removed existing docker-images and containers before, do it now:

 	Stop running containers
    ```